 Your doctor will be able to tell immediately if there are any areas of concern that may warrant further testing.

-If your doctor feels something abnormal during the DRE, they will probably recommend getting a PSA blood test, if you haven’t done so already.
+If your doctor feels something abnormal during the DRE, they may recommend a PSA blood test, if they haven’t done so already.

 - prostate biopsy

 Should I poop before a prostate exam?